-In November I wrote a post about 10 favorite books on Italy.
-Whether it was Four Seasons in Rome for the love of Caput Mundi or Jhumpa Lahiri’s In Other Words for the love of Italian language, each one was different (more here).
-Today I am adding a few more to the list for your acquired Italian reading:
+In November I wrote this post about 10 favorite books on Italy.
+Whether it was Four Seasons in Rome for the love of Caput Mundi or Jhumpa Lahiri’s In Other Words for the love of Italian language, each one was different.
+Today I’m adding a few more to the list of books based in Italy for your never ending to be read pile:

 A Room with a View by E.M.
 Forster: